higherkindness/mu-scala/README.md

 # freestyle-rpc

-Freestyle RPC is a purely functional library for building [RPC] endpoint based services with support for [RPC] and [HTTP/2].
+Freestyle RPC is a purely functional library for building [RPC] endpoint-based services with support for [RPC] and [HTTP/2].

-Also known as [frees-rpc], it brings the ability to combine [RPC] protocols, services and clients in your `Freestyle` program, thanks to [gRPC].
+Also known as [frees-rpc], it brings the ability to combine [RPC] protocols, services, and clients in your `Freestyle` program, thanks to [gRPC].

 ## Installation